-- A. Conduct that is disorderly such as, but not limited to: running in hallways; making unreasonable noise; using language or gestures that are profane, lewd, vulgar, abusive or threatening; obstructing vehicular or pedestrian traffic; engaging in any willful act which disrupts the normal operation of the school community, regardless of where the act occurs; trespassing; pulling a fire alarm, discharging a fire extinguisher, pulling an AED alarm, making a bomb threat, and/or calling defaming, vandalizing, 911 without cause: disrespecting and/or destroying school district owned or contracted property as well as property off-campus that is visited as a result of a field trip or school-sponsored event; misusing computer/ electronic communication devices. - B. Conduct that is insubordinate such as, but not limited to: failing to comply with the lawful directions and/or responding to reasonable inquiries of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect; lateness for, missing or leaving school without permission; lying to school personnel. - C. Conduct that is disruptive such as, but not limited to: being late for school or class; being unprepared for class. - D. Conduct that is violent or physically aggressive such as, but not limited to:
+- A. Conduct that is disorderly such as, but not limited to: running in hallways; making unreasonable noise; using language or gestures that are profane, lewd, vulgar, abusive or threatening; obstructing vehicular or pedestrian traffic; engaging in any willful act which disrupts the normal operation of the school community, regardless of where the act occurs; trespassing; pulling a fire alarm, discharging a fire extinguisher, pulling an AED alarm, making a bomb threat and/or threat of violence, and/or calling 911 without cause; defaming, vandalizing, disrespecting and/or destroying school district owned or contracted property as well as property off-campus that is visited as a result of a field trip or school-sponsored event; misusing computer/ electronic communication devices. - B. Conduct that is insubordinate such as, but not limited to: failing to comply with the lawful directions and/or responding to reasonable inquiries of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect; lateness for, missing or leaving school without permission; lying to school personnel; or failing to abide by the code of conduct. - C. Conduct that is disruptive such as, but not limited to: being late for school or class; being unprepared for class. - D. Conduct that is violent or physically aggressive such as, but not limited to: